Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

 The Coalescent Bayesian Skyline divides the time between the present and the root of the tree (the tMRCA) into segments, and estimates a different effective population size ({% eqinline N_e %}) for each segment.
-The endpoints of segments are tied to the branching times (also called coalescent events) in the tree ([Figure 6](#fig:coal_events)), and the size of segments is measured in the number of coalescent events in each segment.
+The endpoints of segments are tied to the branching times (also called coalescent events) in the tree ([Figure 6](#fig:coal_events)), and the size of segments is measured in the number of coalescent events included in each segment.
 The Coalescent Bayesian Skyline groups coalescent events into segments and jointly estimates the {% eqinline N_e %} (**bPopSizes** parameter in BEAST) and the size (**bGroupSizes** parameter) of each segment.
 To set the number of segments we have to change the dimension of **bPopSizes** and **bGroupSizes** (note that the dimension of both parameters has to be the same).
-This means that the length of a segment is therefore not fixed, but dependent on where the coalescent events are ([Figure 6](#fig:coal_events)), as well as the number of events contained within an segment (**bGroupSizes**).
+Note that the length of a segment is not fixed, but dependent on the timing of coalescent events in the tree ([Figure 6](#fig:coal_events)), as well as the number of events contained within a segment (**bGroupSizes**).

 <figure>